Fixed Rate Mortgage

 Monthly payments for a 15-year mortgage are often higher, despite the lower interest rates.
 However, more of your payment goes toward the principal, allowing you to pay off your mortgage in half the time of longer loans.

 A 30-year mortgage requires more interest, which is how most banks make money.
 You borrow their funds, and they collect interest over the loan terms, whether you choose a 15 or 30-year mortgage.

 Many homeowners choose a 30-year mortgage because payments are lower.
 Paying the balance is spread over a more extended period, making these mortgages ideal for individuals with a tighter budget.

 How it Works

-- Monthly payments are based on interest rate, principal loan amount, and amortized interest over 30 years.
-With a Fixed Rate Mortgage, your interest rate will never change, even if market rates increase!
+- Your monthly mortgage payments are calculated based on the interest rate, principal amount, and amortized interest over the duration.
+A fixed-rate mortgage provides a fixed interest rate that never changes, regardless of the market rate.

-- Your actual payment will vary based on your situation and the current interest rates when you apply.
+- Your payment will reflect your situation and the interest rate at the time of your application.

 - You can pay off your entire balance at any time with no penalties.

 If you have questions about fixed-rate mortgages, call our mortgage specialists to get the answers you seek.